 The state of New Jersey has experienced an abundance of changes to its gambling laws over the past few years.
-From the very beginning, there were five partnerships established and also a handful of supporting companies involved in support during the roll-out for licensed and regulated New Jersey online poker.
-The list included Party/Borgata, WSOP.com, 888, Ultimate Poker and Betfair.
+From the very beginning, there were five partnerships established and also a handful of supporting companies involved in the roll-out of licensed and regulated New Jersey online poker.
+The list included:

 Fortunately, after measures were taken to fix the geolocation software and the card payment problems, growth in revenue increased and activity slowly climbed as New Jersey officials continued to promote and support the industry.